Assessing Thermodynamic Selectivity of Solid-State Reactions for the Predictive Synthesis of Inorganic Materials: Results and Discussion

 Of the 40 most popular targets in the literature dataset (Figure \ref{fig:literature}c), twenty have synthesis recipes with an average cost value ($\Gamma_t$) below the dataset's median (-0.089), indicating generally favorable thermodynamic optimality.
 A selection of these targets and their highest/lowest-ranked recipes are provided in Table \ref{tab:lit_rxns_easy}, along with other selected reactions of interest.
 DOIs and raw (untransformed) costs for each reaction are provided in the Supporting Information.

 For many targets in Table \ref{tab:lit_rxns_easy}, the conventional reaction involving off-the-shelf binary precursors is predicted to be thermodynamically optimal.
 For example, in the synthesis of the spinel \ce{ZnGa2O4}, the reaction between the binary oxides, \ce{ZnO + Ga2O3 -> ZnGa2O4}, is already perfectly selective ($C_1=\Delta E_\textrm{rxn}$ and $C_2=0$) over all temperatures in the dataset.
 Furthermore, these precursors appear in \textit{all} 17 calculated literature recipes for this target.
 The favorability of the conventional route seems to apply to several other targets presented here, including \ce{BiVO4}, \ce{CoFe2O4}, \ce{Y3Al5O12}, and \ce{BiFeO3}.
-Since the precursors are already favorable for these phases, we can instead analyze which conditions are most favorable for target phase formation.
-For \ce{CoFe2O4}, higher temperatures in an open oxygen environment appear to be the most optimal.
-On the other hand, lower temperatures in an open oxygen environment appear to favor the production of \ce{BiVO4} and \ce{BiFeO3}.
+Since the conventional precursors for these targets are more favorable than the explored alternatives, we can instead analyze which synthesis \textit{conditions} are most optimal.
+For \ce{CoFe2O4}, higher temperatures in an open oxygen environment appear to be the most favorable.
+On the other hand, lower temperatures in an open oxygen environment favor the production of \ce{BiVO4} and \ce{BiFeO3}.
 Finally, for \ce{Y3Al5O12}, there appears to be a tradeoff between selectivity (which is optimal at lower temperatures) and driving force (which is optimal at high temperatures); it appears that intermediate temperatures (600 \textcelsius{}) in a closed environment result in the most suitable compromise.
 We note, however, that there are many reasons to use specific processing conditions outside of the pursuit of target phase purity (e.g., improved density, annihilation of defects, optimization of crystallite sizes, etc.).
 These alternative reasons may explain some of the variability of conditions reported in the literature.